benbrastmckie/.config/nvim/NOTES.md

 ### Introduction

+1. sessions --> hypcause
+  1. adjust screen --> build pdf
+  2. check log
+  3. check index --> hop to section
+  4. go to citation --> vimtex menu
+  5. search all citations --> insert
+  6. explorer --> open TODO
+  7. show autolist in action
+  8. exit vim
+  9. open new session using explorer
+  10. create new document
+  11. use handout template
+  12. build pdf
+  13. use snippets
+  14. use surround
+  15. open explorer to run system open with s
+  16. show result

 1. new series
-  1. video will review why use this config
+  1. this video will review why use this config
   2. could skip to features in next video
   3. writing latex in vim
     1. TexShop/TexMaker are too simple